hheimbuerger/photoprism-docs/docs/getting-started/nas/synology.md

   ![Photoprism_3_en](./img/synology/Photoprism_3_en.jpg){ class="shadow" }

-- enter values for PHOTPRISM_SITE_DESCRIPTION and PHOTOPRISM_SITE_AUTOR
+- enter values for PHOTOPRISM_SITE_DESCRIPTION and PHOTOPRISM_SITE_AUTHOR
 - PHOTOPRISM_DATABASE_SERVER and PHOTOPRISM_DATABASE_PASSWORD are used for mariadb.
-It is recommended to use mariadb but not part of this guide
+It is recommended to use MariaDB, but that setup is not part of this guide.
 - Save

   ![Photoprism_4_2_en](./img/synology/Photoprism_4_2_en.jpg){ class="shadow" }